-The government want to confirm that UK employers have tested the market to ensure the position they would like to fill with an overseas worker cannot be filled locally and also to confirm the position is skilled and meets the requirements to warrant a visa being issued for an individual to come to the UK to carry out the role.
+Under the test, the government want UK employers to evidence that they have tested the resident labour market to ensure the position they would like to fill with an overseas worker cannot be filled by a UK settled individual, and also to confirm the position is skilled and meets the requirements to warrant a visa being issued for an individual to come to the UK to carry out the role.

-How and where can the Resident Labour Market be carried out?
+How to satisfy the Resident Labour Market Test

 • National newspaper – must be published at least once a week and marketed throughout the UK

-• Milkround – this is an annual recruitment programme where employers from a range of sectors visit universities to give presentations and/or interview students.
+• Milkround – annual recruitment programme where employers from a range of sectors visit universities to give presentations and/or interview students

 • Recruitment agencies and head-hunters